xin-huang/dadi-cli/README.md

 Another resource for cloud computing with dadi-cli is the University of Arizona CyVerse's [Cacao](http://cacao.jetstream-cloud.org/), which provides a convinient GUI for launching instances to run dadi-cli and/or work queue factories.
 Cacao is built on Jetstream2, and users will need an account with Advanced Cyberinfrastructure Coordination Ecosystem: Services & Support (ACCESS) and register for allocation.

-An overview of ACCESS can be found [here](https://allocations.access-ci.org/get-started-overview) and information on allocating resources for Jetstream2 can be found [here](https://docs.jetstream-cloud.org/alloc/overview/).
+A step-by-step guide for getting started on Cacao can be found [here](https://docs.jetstream-cloud.org/ui/cacao/getting_started/#1-login-to-cacao).
+For researchers that need more out of Cacao/Jetstream2, an overview of ACCESS can be found [here](https://allocations.access-ci.org/get-started-overview) and information on allocating resources for Jetstream2 can be found [here](https://docs.jetstream-cloud.org/alloc/overview/).

 Once the user has access to Cacao, they can go to "Deployments" > "Add Deployment" > "launch a DADI OpenStack instance" and choose a region.
 If users want the instance to automatically run dadi-cli after it launches, they will need to fill in the dadi-cli subcommand in "Parameters".
 There is no easy way for users to upload frequency spectrum, as such dadi-cli can read https links that contain raw text data for the frequency spectrum, ex. https://tinyurl.com/u38zv4kw.